ankrutik/notes/aws/solutions_arch_cert/notes.md

 IPv4 and IPv6 communication are independent of each other.
 You **cannot disable IPv4** support for your VPC and subnets since this is the default IP addressing system for Amazon VPC and Amazon EC2. **IPv6 can be turned on optionally.**

+You can have a VPC with just private subnets.
+But if they need to communicate out via a NAT gateway, you will need a public subnet on which the NAT instance or gateway will run.

 ### Connectivity options from Amazon VPC

 - The internet (via an internet gateway)